For further articles on these topics:

 - Wedding Dress Shopping Without Mom

-It sounds like you didn’t mean to, so just say you’re sorry.
-You might explain that you weren’t sure what to say and you know you chose the wrong thing.
+It sounds like you didn't mean to, so first, try saying you're sorry.
+You might explain that you weren't sure what to say and you know you chose the wrong thing.
 You might explain that you really just wanted them to know you are there for them and care.
 If you are worried about doing it face to face, send a card or a letter.
-Just reach out and in time, when emotions aren’t as high, there’s a good chance your friend will forgive and forget.
+Just reach out and in time, when emotions aren't as high, there's a good chance things can be mended.

 Most likely it will be to not die.
 After that, I will wish that my family knows I loved them...
 I want them to be at peace with my death.
 Unless I'm 90 and they've put me in a home and forgotten about me, then I want them to know to watch out cause they're getting a haunting.

 Searched: “Must I Ask My Boyfriend About His Wife?”